Psycholiquid71/fx_server-data/README.md

 I am curently working with PixelWorldRP setting up cars and doing various System Adminsitration Tasks.

-<b>Remeber if you use scripts from this repo it may require some of the maps I have here also or you will not be able to reach the locations</b>
+<b>Remember if you use scripts from this repo it may require some of the maps I have here also or you will not be able to reach the locations</b>

 All scripts located on this repo are owned by their respective developers.
 I did none of this code other than to rearange stuff.
 If you find any issues that pertain to readmes or ownership not showing please contact me and I will add the readmes back in.